 As an educational publisher, you are most likely keeping a close eye on the digital educational publishing landscape and see that game-based learning is an important component of it.
 Whether you have already implemented game-based learning into your product strategy or are just starting to think about it, I encourage you to visit Digital Game-Based Learning Strategies for Publishers to get an overview of options and best practices for publishers.

 Here at Filament Games, we have a unique perspective on the educational publishing market for games.
-We’ve worked directly with digital educational publishers like McGraw-Hill and Zaner-Bloser to design and develop games on their behalf, and we also publish a learning games library that we sell directly to schools and individuals.
+We’ve worked directly with digital educational publishers like McGraw-Hill Education and Zaner-Bloser to design and develop games on their behalf, and we also publish a learning games library that we sell directly to districts and schools.

 Games alone are not enough to sell your product or solution to schools.
 Yes, we know kids love games, but that’s both a blessing and a curse.
 Kids also love candy, staying up past their bedtime, and covering their younger sibling in silly string.
 Unfortunately, it’s not uncommon to run into buyers whose daily parenting struggle is getting their own children off the electronics so they can do their homework, eat dinner with the family, or, dare we say it, breathe some fresh air.
 So while we still encounter some skepticism about games in the classroom, we are committed to championing well-designed games in the classroom and demonstrating that they are so much more than a “fun break” from the “real learning.”
 Filament Games exists because we’ve witnessed first-hand the transformative power of games in the classroom and how well-designed game-based learning solutions can drive exceptional gains in understanding while being uniquely engaging.